SeppeStaelens/White_Dwarf_AGWB/README.md

 ### Expressions for Omega

-For the bulk, $\Omega$ is calculated as in (2.45), with a different prefactor 2.0E-15 instead of 5.4E-15, due to the normalisation 4E6 solar masses from the paper (as opposed to 1.5E6 solar masses in [MT1](/references/master_thesis_Seppe_Staelens.pdf)) for the population synthesis.
+For the bulk, $\Omega$ is calculated as in (2.45), with a different prefactor 8.10E-9 / $S$ where $S$ is a normalization factor introduced through the SeBA code: SeBa takes as input a certain amount of mass $S$ available for star formation.
+This factor $S$ is 1.5E6 in [MT1](/references/master_thesis_Seppe_Staelens.pdf), 4E6 in [Staelens, Nelemans 2024](https://www.aanda.org/articles/aa/full_html/2024/03/aa48429-23/aa48429-23.html) and 3.4E6 for [2407.10642](https://arxiv.org/abs/2407.10642).

-Similarly, the constant prefactor in (2.48) is changed to 3.2E-15, instead of 8.5E-15, for the birth and merger contributions.
+Similarly, the constant prefactor in (2.48) is changed to 1.28E-8 / $S$, instead of 8.5E-15, for the birth and merger contributions.

 ### Expressions for z contribution

-In the bulk part of the code, the $z$ contributions are saved as $\Omega$ / (2E-15 * frequency factor), in order not to work with small numbers.
+In the bulk part of the code, the $z$ contributions are saved as $\Omega$ / (some factor), in order not to work with small numbers.
 This is the reason the $z$ contributions in the merger and birth part are saved as $\Omega$ / (this normalization) as well, to keep the relative contributions the same (as that is all we are interested in).
+This is admittedly still a bit messy in the code, and should be reworked.

 ### Expressions for number of binaries